mansueli/blog_backup/cljocxz9p04c4u8nv4m9dhpwf.md

 }
 ```

-Certainly!
-Here's a revised version of the "Calling the Edge Function in React" section, providing more detailed explanations while considering SEO optimization:

 ### **Calling the Edge Function in React**

 To update the password securely, we need to call the Edge function from our React application.
 Let's dive into the process step by step.